haynet3/ITWS-Web-Systems/lab2/README.md

 # Lab 2: Formatting and Styling the Constitution

+-***Final Page Build Includes***:

+    -Constitution document formatted with HTML

+    -Styled with CSS (Width of Paragraphs/Parchment-like background image)

+    -*Collapsibles* *---> Buttons on the site that when clicked reveal summaries about a given article of the consitution*

+    -*The Simplify Button* *---> Button that changes the text in real-time, displaying a simpler version of a given amendment to the user*

+    -Site hosted through Github Pages via this link: *https://bonjour-itws.github.io/lab2/*

 -Provided the initial index.html and CSS (Gave the page it's parchement background and formatted paragaphs to display with a given max width)

 -With help from W3 Schools, was able to create "Collapsibles" that displayed the Article summaries